 Parents who chose to exempt their child from receiving immunizations will need to provide the clinic with a school issued immunization exemption form on an annual basis by the 15th day of school.
 The exemption form is available upon request to the school nurse.
 Please be advised that legislative policies regarding the permissiveness of immunization exemptions is currently being reviewed, and the school policies regarding this issue may be subject to change.

 All Pre-K students, in addition to the immunization record, are required to have documentation of a current physical examination completed within the last year, and must be updated every 13 months.
 This documentation must be submitted prior to the start of school.
 The school issued student health form is available on the health services web page.
 It is recommended that all students entering school for the first time have a health record completed by their physician.
 Health record forms can be found in the right side panel.

 Medical Conditions and Required Individual Health Forms

 Please have a physician complete any of the following that pertain to your student.
-You may usethe school supplied forms, or those provided by your child's physician.
-These documents may be scanned using the SNAP Health Portal.
+You may use the school supplied forms, or those provided by your child's physician.
 Students must have an Emergency Action plan submitted if they require emergency medication during school hours, after school events, and field trips/ministry trips.

 School regulations are in accordance with Section 3313.713 of Ohio Law regarding administration of medications to students at school, and strict compliance will be enforced to provide a safe setting for your child.
 All after school activities and field trips are considered an extension of the school day and are therefore subject to the medication policies.
 Please review the Parent/Student Handbook for specific information regarding the school policy for medications.